dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

       you are about as close to literally printing money as you can get if you're in charge of the world's reserve currency.

+(rewrite) ultimately, if you want to reduce the severity of the crisis, you have to reduce spending while there's plenty of liquidity. that means we need to divert from spending in general. again, that's so that we can invest in other things *while* we have the liquidity because once unemployment hits critical levels, we won't be able to do anything but print money.  what matters is preservation of real value outside currency, so we need to invest in global real estate, commodity, production via FDI, etc.  in this way, we can weather the forex dynamics.

 # [Unpredictable Geoeconomic Trends Via Climate Change](#unpredictable-geoeconomic-trends-via-climate-change)

 - war can cause massive amounts of pollution